 Effective communication in all forms underpins every aspect of good practice.

 Professionalism embodies all the qualities described here and includes self-awareness and self-reflection.
 Practitioners are expected to reflect regularly on whether they are practising effectively, on what is happening in their relationships with patients or clients and colleagues, and on their own health and wellbeing.
-They have a duty to keep their skills and knowledge up-to-date, refine and develop their clinical judgement as they gain experience, and contribute to their profession.
+They have a duty to keep their skills and knowledge up-to-date (including in relation to advancements in technology), refine and develop their clinical judgement as they gain experience, and contribute to their profession.

 Practitioners have a responsibility to recognise and work within the limits of their competence and scope of practice.
 Scopes of practice vary according to different roles; for example, practitioners, researchers and managers will all have quite different competence and scopes of practice.
-To illustrate, in relation to working within their scope of practice, practitioners may need to consider whether they have the appropriate qualifications and experience to provide advice on over the counter and scheduled medicines, herbal remedies, vitamin supplements, etc.
+To illustrate, in relation to working within their scope of practice, practitioners may need to consider whether they have the appropriate qualifications and experience to provide advice on over the counter and scheduled medicines, herbal remedies, vitamin supplements, etc. It is acknowledged that a practitioner’s scope of practice may change over time as their skills broaden to include new technologies, equipment and advancements in research which occur.

 Practitioners should be committed to safety and quality in health care (the Australian Commission on Safety and Quality in Health Care is at www.safetyandquality.gov.au).